Introduction to Convolutional Neural Networks

 3. Non-Linearity Layer

-Here feature maps are taken as input and activation maps are given as output with the help of activation function.
+Here feature maps are taken as input, and activation maps are given as output with the help of the activation function.
 The activation function is generally implemented as sigmoid or hyperbolic tangent functions.

 4. Rectification Layer